telerik/fiddler-everywhere-docs/capture-traffic/capture-system-traffic.md

 # System Capturing Mode

-This article describes how to use Fiddler's **system capturing mode**, where "system traffic" refers to all HTTP, HTTPS, WebSocket, and gRPC traffic directed to go through the operating system proxy settings.
+This article describes how to use Fiddler's **system capturing mode**, where "system traffic" refers to all HTTP, HTTPS, WebSocket, Server-Sent Events, and gRPC traffic directed to go through the operating system proxy settings.

 ## Capturing System Traffic